 How To Start A Cruise Ship Accident Claim

 Starting a cruise illness compensation claim is very straightforward.
-Whether you need to claim an injury caused by a cruise ship accident or for an illness such as cruise ship food poisoning, the process is the same.
+Whether you need to claim an injury caused by a cruise ship accident or for an illness such as cruise ship food poisoning, the cruise ship compensation claims process is the same.
 Call Accident Claims UK on the number at the bottom of this page, and we will ask you some questions about your injury or illness, such as:

 - When and where did the accident happen?